Which Grocery Stores Offer the Best Prices and Quality?

 Prices at the Walmart we surveyed in the District were about six percent higher than at the suburban store we shopped.

-Prices at surveyed Target and Safeway stores varied very little from location to location, and Target’s D.C. store offered prices that were about five percent higher than its surveyed suburban store—meaning you’ll pay about the same prices at a high-priced Target location as you would at a Giant store.
+Prices at surveyed Target and Safeway stores varied very little from location to location, and Target’s D.C. store offered prices that were about the same as its surveyed suburban “SuperTarget” store.

 You can save by substituting store brands and generic products for national brands.